kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 With the project setup complete, and the skeleton in place, it is time to write our `Ninja` class which will contain all the information about our protagonist, Mr. Turdle.
 However, before we start we must first build up all the components that will go into the `Ninja`.

-I added a few state enums to keep up with some basic states.
+I added a few state enums to keep up with basic states.
 Below, I will highlight a couple sample states and how I use them.
 ```{.java .numberLines startFrom="1"}
 /**
  * A state enum to keep track of which direction an Entity is facing.